What the Heck is Cascara?

 How Coffee is Processed

 A lot of processing is involved before a coffee roaster can roast their beans to perfection.
 When the coffee cherry is ripe, it will turn a red or purple shade.
 Farmers pick the cherries and then remove the beans from the fruit.
-This usually involves using a machine to seperate the beans by force, but sometimes farmers will leave the cherries out in the sun to dry the fruit off of the bean.
+This usually involves using a machine to separate the beans by force, but sometimes farmers will leave the cherries out in the sun to dry the fruit off of the bean.

 Using the Coffee Fruit